Lucius DuBignon Clay is from the Percival Clay branch of Clays. He obtain the highest rank of the modern day Army: four star General.

 From 1950 until 1978 he served on numerous foundations, corporations, and committees as an associate, board member, or in a similar position.
 He became chairman of the Continental Can Company and retired from that position in 1962 to become a Senior Partner in Lehman Brothers investment banking house until his retirement in 1973.

 He died at the age of 80.
 His son, Lucius Clay, Jr., became a four-star general in the US Air Force and his other son, Frank Butner Clay, became a major general in the US Army.

 Lucius D. Clay Senior died on 16 April 16, 1978 (age 80) at Chatham Massachusetts.
 He is buried in the U.S. Military Academy Post Cemetery at Section XVIII, Row G, Grave 079.

 Lucius DuBignon Clay from the Percival Clay line.
-Following are three branches of the Percival Clay lineage.
+Following are four branches of the Percival Clay lineage.

 Prepared on: 2 Jul 2021